spencerahill/clim-change-course_2025/_sources/chapters/glossary.md

 hurricane
   Another name for a {term}`tropical cyclone`, specifically for those storms that form in the Atlantic Ocean and the Eastern Pacific.
 These are the storms that affect Central America, the Caribbean, and North America.

+ice sheet
+  A huge mass of ice on land.
+Currently, there are two: Greenland and Antarctica.

+  In colder periods such as the ice ages, these were thicker and more expansive, and the great Laurentide ice sheet extended beyond Greenland to much of the northern high latitudes, including much of Canada and northern Europe, and in North America reaching as far south as New Jersey, Pennsylvania, and Ohio.
+The retreat of the ice sheets from glacial to interglacial periods affects local {term}`sea level rise` through {term}`post-glacial rebound`.

 insolation
   A contraction of the phrase "**in**coming **sol**ar radi**ation**": the amount of solar radiation incident at Earth's {term}`top of atmosphere`.
 Physical dimensions are power per area; SI units are Watts divided by square meter, $\text{W m}^{-2}$.

+Intertropical Convergence Zone
+  The time-mean, zonal-mean band of high precipitation in Earth's deep tropics.

+  Often referred to by its acronym, the ITCZ.

+  Driven in large part by the upward motion within the ascending branch of the {term}`Hadley cells`.

 internal variability
   A.k.a. "natural variability."
 The naturally occuring ~random-ish fluctuations that occur on many different timescales in Earth's atmosphere and ocean.
 Even for global-mean surface temperature, such internal variability can result in several years or even multiple decades of warming or cooling.